- Eric Alatorre

 - Adam Ward

 ERIC ALATORRE, bass, joined Chanticleer in the last century.
 Really.
-Now the provider of much of the Chanticleer lore from former times, he is enjoying sharing the joy of singing with some of his colleagues who are, quite literally, a new generation of singers.
+Now in his 25th season, he is the provider of much of the Chanticleer lore from former times and is enjoying sharing the joy of singing with some of his colleagues who are, quite literally, a new generation of singers.
 He still enjoys being able to perform all over the country and the world, which gives him plenty of time to explore his other passion: food.
 A part-time hedonist and full-time wine enthusiast, he is always looking for another wonderful dining experience to share with friends and his fellow singers on the road.
-His other passions include promoting Apple products to others, eating his way around the world, being married to his wonderful wife Dorothee, and enjoying watching his daughter Mia discover the joys of learning English, German and Spanish.
+His other passions include promoting Apple products to others, eating his way around the world, being married to his wonderful wife Dorothee, and enjoying watching his daughters Mia and Clara discover the joys of learning English, German and Spanish.

-MICHAEL BRESNAHAN, tenor, is thrilled to be in his first year with Chanticleer.
+MICHAEL BRESNAHAN, tenor, is thrilled to be in his third year with Chanticleer.
 A West Virginia native, he received his B.M. in Vocal Performance at the Chicago College of Performing Arts, where he studied with Mark Crayton and Matthew Chellis and sang several leading roles.
 He then received a Master’s Degree in Music Education from VanderCook College of Music and worked as a choir teacher at a high school in downtown Chicago.
 He sang with some of the finest church choirs in Chicago, including the choirs of Our Lady of Mount Carmel Church and Fourth Presbyterian Church.
 His other interests include country two-stepping, random adventures, and delicious food.
-He sends his love to his amazing friends and family for their support.

-MATTHEW KNICKMAN, baritone, is proud to be in his second season with Chanticleer.
-Born in Korea, he started singing as a member of the St. Stephen's Cathedral Choir of Men and Boys in Harrisburg, Pennsylvania.
-He graduated from Westminster Choir College of Rider University with a B.M. and M.M. in Voice Performance and Pedagogy.
-While at Westminster, he sang with the critically acclaimed Westminster Choir and Westminster Kantorei in multiple performances with the NY Philharmonic, Dresden Philharmonic & New Jersey Symphony.
-Prior to joining Chanticleer, he also performed with various organizations such as Les Violons du Roy et La Chapelle de Québec, Early Music New York, Masterwork Chorus, Antioch Chamber Ensemble, Opera Company of Philadelphia, Opera Theatre of Weston and Spoleto Festival U.S.A.
-He has been a soloist in numerous oratorios and Bach cantatas including the St. John and St. Matthew Passions with early music organizations such as Fuma Sacra, the Philadelphia Bach Festival and Carmel Bach Festival.
+MATTHEW KNICKMAN, baritone, is proud to be in his fourth season with Chanticleer.
+Born in Korea, he started singing as a boy at St. Stephen’s Cathedral Choir of Men and Boys in Harrisburg, Pennsylvania.
+He holds degrees in vocal performance and pedagogy from Westminster Choir College.
+As a member of the critically acclaimed Westminster Choir and Westminster Kantorei, he performed with the New York Philharmonic, Dresden Philharmonic, & New Jersey Symphony, and was led by celebrated conductors, including Alan Gilbert, Lorin Maazel, Kurt Masur, Harry Bicket, Charles Dutoit, Rafael Frühbeck de Burgos, Richard Hickox, Neeme Järvi, Bernard Labadie, Nicholas McGegan, Julius Rudel, Stefan Parkman, Joseph Flummerfelt, and Andrew Megill.
+He has also performed with Les Violons du Roy et La Chapelle de Québec, Early Music New York, Opera Company of Philadelphia, Opera Theatre of Weston, and Spoleto Festival U.S.A.
+He has been a soloist in numerous oratorios and Bach cantatas, including the St. John and St. Matthew Passions with early music organizations such as Fuma Sacra, Philadelphia Bach Festival, and Carmel Bach Festival.
 In 2010, he was a Finalist in the Sixth Biennial Bach Vocal Competition for American Singers.
-When not singing, Matthew enjoys skydiving, comfort foods and is an exercise and nutritional science enthusiast.
+When not singing, Matthew enjoys comfort foods and is an exercise and nutritional science enthusiast.

-ALAN REINHARDT, alto, is pleased to be in his seventh season with Chanticleer.
-He grew up in Long Island, N.Y. and prior to joining, sang with various ensembles in New York City including The Men and Boys choir at St. Thomas Church on Fifth Avenue, Early Music New York and choral performances with the N.Y.
+ALAN REINHARDT, alto, is pleased to be in his ninth season with Chanticleer.
+He grew up in Long Island, N.Y. and prior to joining sang with various ensembles in New York City including The Men and Boys choir at St. Thomas Church on Fifth Avenue, Early Music New York and choral performances with the N.Y.
 Philharmonic.
 In 2005, he sang the lead countertenor role in the premiere of the dance/opera A More Perfect Union in the State Theatre in Perm, Russia as part of the Sergei Diaghilev Festival.
+Recently, he has been exploring his love of poetry on the website Voetica.com where you can find him reading classic American poets Robert Frost, Richard Wilbur and Walt Whitman.
 Alan holds degrees from SUNY Potsdam and the University of Illinois in Champaign-Urbana.